AWARD DESCRIPTIONS

-We rely heavily on our campus colleagues (student leaders, staff, faculty, etc) to let us know about their amazing student leaders.
-If you would like to see which best suits the recognition of your student leader, below are the types of awards and its descriptions.
+We rely heavily on our campus colleagues (student leaders, staff, faculty, etc.) to let us know about their amazing student leaders.
+We encourage you to review the types of awards and their descriptions, and submit your nominations via the forms provided below.
+Nominations for most awards are due March 25, 2024.

-The Outstanding Student Leader Awards are among the most prestigious awards presented by the University of Vermont.
+The Outstanding Student Leader Awards (i.e. Senior Awards) are among the most prestigious awards presented by the University of Vermont.
 The students recognized are nominated by fellow members of the campus community—including students, faculty and staff—for their leadership, scholarship and service to the University.
-Unlike the Student Life Awards, the Senior Awards will be presented at commencement.
-You can learn more about each senior award (and nominate an awesome senior you know!) below:
+These awards are presented at the University Commencement Ceremony each May.

 The Mary Jean Simpson Award